Toyota Supra: Performance

+1993

+The fourth generation Supra (second generation as the "Supra" in Japan), was introduced in May 1993.
+It was initially offered in three trim levels, the high-end GZ, the mid-range RZ, and the naturally aspirated base-model SZ.
+The turbo models can be identified by the use of gunmetal 16-inch wheels as opposed to silver on the naturally aspirated model.

+The "Aero Top" targa model was only available for GZ and SZ models, while the RZ received Bilstein sport shock absorber as standard.
+In all trims, the rear spoiler was optional.

 1994

+In August 1994, the Japanese turbo models were improved with optional 17-inch wheels and larger brakes from export markets, while the standard 16-inch wheels changed to silver like the SZ.
+A new trim level called SZ-R was added to the line up, basically SZ coupé with standard Bilstein sport shock absorber from the RZ model, LSD and rear spoiler.

-In 1994, Toyota Racing Development displayed a replica of the 1994 JGTC BLITZ Racing Team Supra GT500 race car, known as the TRD3000GT.
+Also in this year, Toyota Racing Development displayed a replica of the 1994 JGTC BLITZ Racing Team Supra GT500 race car, known as the TRD 3000GT.
 The differences with the standard Supra was mainly with the body kits, aiming for better aerodynamics.
 The new body kit made the car 60 mm wider at the front and 50 mm wider at the rear.
 This allowed wider wheels to be fitted, which in turn improved the car's lateral grip.
 The engine and suspension also got small modifications.
-Only 35 examples of these were ever produced, each of which came with its own specially numbered VIN plate that officially re-classified the car as a TRD3000GT rather than a Toyota Supra.
+Only 35 examples of these were ever produced, each of which came with its own specially numbered VIN plate that officially re-classified the car as a TRD 3000GT rather than a Supra.

 1995

+In May 1995, the RZ is now only available with six-speed manual transmission, the Aero Top was discontinued for the GZ, the rear spoiler was standard for RZ and SZ-R models and the RZ-S trim was introduced (basically an RZ with an optional automatic transmission and without Bilstein sport shock absorber).

-In 1995, for the 1996 model year, in the US the turbo model was only available with an automatic transmission owing to OBD-II certification requirements.
-The targa roof was also made standard on all turbo models.
+For the 1996 model year in the US, the turbo model was only available with an automatic transmission owing to OBD-II certification requirements.
+The Aero Top targa roof was also made standard on all turbo models.